SiddiqSoft/asynchrony-lib/README.md

 <!-- end badges -->

 # Motivation
 - We needed to add asynchrony to our code.
-The minimal effort seemed reasonable "packagable" into a header file.
+- The code here is a set of helpers that utilize the underlying deque, semaphore, mutex features found in std.
+- Be instructive while providing functional code
 - Use only C++20 standard code: jthread, deque, semaphore, barriers and latch
 - No external dependency